 Scrolling through Pinterest, I happened to see a pin featuring a topiary – it was a super cute Succulent Turtle!
-Unfortunately it was a dead-end pin, but it was so adorable that I felt like my garden really needed a turtle, I just wasn’t too sure about the succulents.
+Unfortunately it was a dead-end pin, but it was so adorable that I felt like my garden really needed a turtle.
+So I figured out how to make one.

 What I used to make my Succulent Turtle

-Most items are available at the dollar store during the gardening season or you can use my affiliate links which help support this site at no extra cost to you.
+Most items are available at the dollar store during the gardening season or you can purchase them from Amazon.
+Please note, these are affiliate links.
+This simply means if you purchase an item through one of my links, this website earns a small commission at no extra cost to you.

 - 12″ wire hanging basket with coco liner

 - Succulents.
 I used Sempervivum (Hens and Chicks) for my turtle.

 - Washers, wire and an old plastic pot (or a sheet of coir or landscape fabric big enough to cover the top of your wire basket)

 Make the Topiary for a Succulent Turtle:

 Measure a square of chicken wire slightly larger than the basket.
 Then fill the basket with soil and water and cover the belly with landscape fabric or coir to keep the soil in.
 Next you fold and attach your mesh to the rim of the basket, using florist wire to ‘sew’ it together.